Lamb Stew with Vegetables

 Lamb Stew Ingredients on marble board

-• Lamb Shoulder: This is the main protein and flavor base of your stew.
-It’s rich in flavor and becomes fork-tender when cooked slowly over low heat.
+• Lamb Shoulder: Rich in flavor, this cut and becomes fork-tender when cooked slowly over low heat.

-• Guinness: Adds a unique, malty depth and a hint of bitterness that complements the lamb beautifully.
+• Guinness: Adds a unique, malty depth and a hint of bitterness.

-• Beef Broth: Provides the liquid base for the stew, contributing to its richness and depth of flavor.
+• Beef Broth: The savory liquid base for the stew.

-• Bay Leaf and Fresh Rosemary: These herbs infuse the stew with aromatic and earthy notes.
+• Bay Leaf and Fresh Rosemary: Bring earthy flavor.

 • Jump to the printable recipe for precise measurements